PaddlePaddle/Paddle/doc/design/python/user_interface.md

 ### Op (short for Operator)
-`Op` defines basic operation unit of optimized computation graph in mxnet, one `Op` has several input and output variables, and some attributes.
+`Op` defines basic operation unit of optimized computation graph in Paddle, one `Op` has several input and output variables, and some attributes.

 Take `pd.matmul` for example, one can use it like this